ssaket/visual-search-actr/Readme.md

 ### Task 1

-Generate Scanpaths for the following datasets with the help of ACT-R's visual search module
+Generate Scanpaths for the following datasets with the help of ACT-R's visual search module and compare visual search results of ACT-R EMMA with baseline models

 - SALICON: Derive encoding time for all objects present in a natural scene image based on YOLO v3 categories.
 - COCO-Search-18: Derive encoding time for target search object based on 18 categories.